 Apollo combines a contact database with AI-powered email sequencing and outreach automation.
 Sales reps can build targeted prospect lists and automate personalized outreach at scale without manual prospecting.

 Best for: SDR teams focused on outbound prospecting.
-Pricing: Free tier; paid plans from $49/user/mo.
+Pricing: Free and paid tiers; verify current Apollo seat and credit packaging before estimating outbound cost.
 Limitation: Database accuracy varies.
 Works best when teams manually curate and verify lists rather than relying purely on automated enrichment.

 Document & Data Processing Tools

-Document processing is one of the highest-ROI automation categories for businesses with significant paperwork: invoices, contracts, applications, reports.
+Document processing is often one of the easiest automation categories to model because invoices, contracts, applications, and reports already have measurable volume and rework.

 DocuSign AI